hoanganhduc/hoanganhduc.github.io/_posts/2026-06-13-coding-system-rebuild.md

 There is also a **[SageMath](https://github.com/hoanganhduc/ai-agents-skills/tree/main/canonical/skills/sagemath)** sandbox for the small computations these tasks need — chromatic/Tutte polynomials, automorphism groups, exhaustive small-case checks — with ready-made templates such as [`reconfiguration_check.sage`](https://github.com/hoanganhduc/ai-agents-skills/blob/main/canonical/runtime/skills/sagemath/templates/reconfiguration_check.sage) and [`counterexample_search.sage`](https://github.com/hoanganhduc/ai-agents-skills/blob/main/canonical/runtime/skills/sagemath/templates/counterexample_search.sage).

+## Figures (TikZ), Sage-assisted

+Those computed structures usually have to become **figures** in a paper.
+The [tikz-draw](https://github.com/hoanganhduc/ai-agents-skills/tree/main/canonical/skills/tikz-draw) skill builds structural diagrams — finite graphs, gadgets, automata, trees, commutative diagrams — with a *structure-first* loop: **figure brief → spec → render → `verify-semantic` → compile → `review`**, so a diagram is checked against the structure it is meant to show rather than just compiled.

+- *Example — Sage-assisted graph figure.* For a graph beyond the built-in layouts — a specific construction, a computed layout, or a transformation before drawing — tikz-draw switches to a **Sage-assisted graph mode** (`graph_mode: auto | local | sage`): **SageMath** computes the graph's semantics and coordinates, while tikz-draw keeps ownership of render, compile, and review.
+So the *same* Sage that **checks** a construction (e.g. a `reconfiguration_check.sage` run) can also produce the **picture** of it that goes into the manuscript.
+- The `verify-semantic` pass then confirms the rendered figure actually encodes the intended nodes and edges, and the figure can go through the same independent **review** discipline as the prose — connecting the compute, draw, and review skills end to end.

 # Trying it (limited) in a GitHub Codespace

 You can run a **live, interactive replica** in a [GitHub Codespace](https://github.com/hoanganhduc/coding-system-rebuild) without any of my secrets.
 Open the repo, **Code → Codespaces → Create**, and the container builds itself: it installs the software stack, renders all the configuration, and runs the health checks.